hashicorp/terraform-provider-azurerm/website/docs/r/stream_analytics_output_mssql.html.markdown

 * `authentication_mode` - (Optional) The authentication mode for the Stream Output.
 Possible values are `Msi` and `ConnectionString`.
 Defaults to `ConnectionString`.

 * `user` - (Optional) Username used to login to the Microsoft SQL Server.
-Changing this forces a new resource to be created.

 * `password` - (Optional) Password used together with username, to login to the Microsoft SQL Server.
-Changing this forces a new resource to be created.

 ## Attributes Reference